 For example, studies reported an accuracy of 94% when ultrasound was used to diagnose tendon tears of the ankle.3

 Reveals altered anatomy after surgery.
 In many post-surgical cases, a patient’s anatomy may be altered slightly.
-Ultrasound is effective for evaluation of soft tissue near metal hardware, which may include metal screws, plates, etc.
+Ultrasound is effective for the evaluation of soft tissue near metal hardware, which may include metal screws, plates, etc.

 In certain instances, anatomy is relocated, such as in the case of the ulnar nerve in the elbow, which may be relocated as part of the surgery.
 Ultrasound can help visualize the altered anatomy so as to avoid transposed nerves or metal structures.
 “Ultrasound applications are not limited to, but include evaluation of peripheral nerves, evaluation for soft-tissue foreign bodies, evaluation of soft-tissue abnormalities adjacent to hardware.”3

 Monitor needle positioning during the injection procedure.
 For example, injections into joints such as the hip, as well as soft tissue injections into the tendons, ligaments, and other joint structures.

 Ultrasound can demonstrate joint instability better than MRI.
 Unlike an MRI, ultrasound can be performed on a patient while joints are in motion.
 In cases of shoulder impingement, for example, a patient may only have pain with certain motions and none at rest.
 Ultrasound can help visualize what happens with the tissue during motion.
 “The main advantages are its ability to perform dynamic examinations and to conduct side-to-side comparisons on the spot, allowing clinicians to correlate their patients’ symptoms directly with anatomic visualization.”3“Studies have shown ultrasound to be accurate in the diagnosis of conditions that require joint movement or positioning to display the abnormality, such as peroneal tendon subluxation in the ankle (100% positive predictive value).
 Such diagnoses are not possible or are difficult with routine MRI.”3